TimmannaC/BigData/kafka/StartingKafkaServer.md

 #### What all happens when we start the kafka server.

-        1) Modify the server.properties file with new id and port.
+        1) Modify the server.properties file with new port and new log-directory.

         2) start the kafka server using command ./bin/kafka-server-start.sh ../conf/server.properties
           - kafka server starts and connects to zookeeper